-Once the center of economic and religious life for the Maya, Chichen Itza, situated in the Yucatan Peninsula in the South of Mexico, was voted the New Seventh Wonder of the World by the public in 2007.
-Chichen Itza, which translates as ‘at the mouth of the well of the Itza,’ receives over 1.2 million visitors a year.
+Once the center of economic and religious life for the Maya, Chichén Itzá, in the Yucatán Peninsula in the south of Mexico, was voted as one of the new seven wonders of the world in 2007.
+Its name means ‘at the mouth of the Itza’, and it receives more than 1.2m visitors a year.
 Ever wondered why?

 In March and September the sun crosses the celestial equator, resulting in a day and night of equal lengths.
-Due to the position of the Kukulkan pyramid, a descending serpent made of seven inverted isosceles triangles of light and shadow can be observed on the side of the steps at sunset on equinox day.
+Due to the position of the Temple of Kukulcán, a descending serpent made of inverted triangles of light can be observed on the side of the steps at sunset on equinox day.
 The snake form is shaped as the day goes by, starting at the top and finishing with the feathered serpent’s head at the base of the monument.

-In 1937, Mexican archaeologists exploring the Kukulkan pyramid found within it a complete pyramid temple, also of nine levels.
-Preserved in the temple chambers they found a chacmool sculpture and a jaguar throne, which both remain in situ today.
+In 1937, Mexican archaeologists exploring Kukulcán found within it a complete pyramid temple, also of nine levels.
+Preserved in the temple chambers they found a chacmool sculpture (a reclining figure supporting a bowl upon its stomach) and a jaguar throne, both of which remain today.
 You can only visit the inside of the temple with a special permit.

-Big wheels have not been found near the archaeological site, which has resulted in the supposition that no wheels were used in the construction of the pyramids.
-However, small wheels were found on Maya toys, as a result we can disregard the idea that Mesoamericans did not know about the wheel.
-While the use of the wheel remains a mystery, we are sure that no horses were used as these arrived with the Spanish conquest.
+Big wheels have not been found near the archaeological site, so the supposition is that no wheels were used in the construction of the pyramids.
+However, small wheels were found on Mayan toys; there is no doubt that Mesoamericans invented the wheel and did use it.
+But while other uses of the wheel remain a mystery, we are sure that no horses were used as these only arrived with the Spanish conquest.

-Chichen Itza’s ball court is the largest in Mesoamerica.
-Its playing field extends over a length of 146 metres and a width of 36 meters.
-During ritual games, players tried to hit a five kilogram rubber ball with their hips and elbows through high stone scoring hoops.
+Chichén Itzá’s ball court is the largest in Mesoamerica.
+Its playing field extends over a length of 168m (551ft) and a width of 70m (230ft).
+During ritual games, players tried to hit a 5kg rubber ball with their hips and elbows through high stone scoring hoops.
 The competition must have been fierce, as losers were put to death.

-Imagine playing football and being reminded by a billboard that if you lost your head would be cut off?
-The carved reliefs at Chichen Itza reveal grisly scenes.
+Imagine playing football and being reminded by a billboard that if you lost, you would have your head cut off?
+The carved reliefs at Chichén Itzá reveal grisly scenes.
 They show two opposing teams of seven members each facing one another.
 In the middle of the scene, the first player of the left team has decapitated the first player from the opposing team, who kneels headless in front of a large ball marked by a great laughing skull.

-The core monuments at the archaeological site of Chichen Itza cover approximately five square kilometres; however, the estimated extent of dense urban development during the city’s peak is thought to have reached 25 square kilometers.
-The surrounding ruins are thus not excavated, they are covered by dense forests.
+The core monuments at the archaeological site of Chichén Itzá cover approximately 5sqkm (2sqmi); however, the estimated extent of dense urban development during the city’s peak is thought to have reached 25sqkm (10sqmi).
+The surrounding ruins are thus not excavated, and are covered by dense forests.